 June 3, 2015

 As you leaf through the piles of proposals cluttering up your desk, step around more piles on the floor and attempt to leave your office, you are suddenly overwhelmed.
-This should be the moment where the thought of needing a professional cleaning service comes to mind.
+This should be the moment where the thought of needing a commercial cleaning company comes to mind.

 Now, the first question on your lips is probably “how much will it cost?”
-When it comes to forking out for a commercial cleaning contract, cost is a big part of the decision making process… but it’s not the only factor you should consider.
+When it comes to forking out for a professional cleaning service, cost is a big part of the decision making process… but it’s not the only factor you should consider.
 To help you with your decision, we have put together a list of questions you need to know the answers to:

 Do they have any cleaning contracts nearby?